felipec/sharness/README.md

 ### Per-project installation

-If you like to add Sharness to the sources of a project you want to use it for, simply copy the files `sharness.sh`, `aggregate-results.sh`, and `test/Makefile` to a folder named `test` inside that project.
+You can add Sharness as a Git submodule to your project.

 Another way is to use [Sharnessify](https://github.com/chriscool/sharnessify).

-Alternatively, you can also add Sharness as a Git submodule to your project.

 In per-project installation, Sharness will optionally load extensions from `sharness.d/*.sh` if a `sharness.d` directory is found in the same directory